minmaxmeen/xagent/frontend/README.md

 ```

 Notes:
-- The frontend reads the backend base URL from `NEXT_PUBLIC_API_URL`.
+- The frontpage is static by default.
+Configure other pages or components to call the backend when required.
-- In development you can set `.env.local` in `frontend/` or export the env var before running.
+- For runtime configuration, environment variables can still be passed to the container if you need them.